 Note 11.
-Other Post-Employment Benefits
+Other Post-Employment Benefits (OPEB)

-Post-retirement benefits: The Town provides post-retirement benefits for certain employees for current and future health and dental benefit expenses through a single-employer defined benefit plan.
+Plan Description: The Town provides post-retirement benefits for certain employees for current and future health and dental benefit expenses through a single-employer defined benefit plan.
 An annual actuarial valuation is made to determine whether the contributions are sufficient to meet the plan obligations.
-The latest actuarial valuation was made July 1, 2015.
+The latest actuarial valuation was made July 1, 2017.
 The post-retirement plan does not issue stand-alone financial reports.